dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 > - Configure the ASP.NET Core app to create an Azure SQL Database when published
 > - Configure and use .NET Aspire Component features to read and write from the database

+> [!NOTE]
+> This document focuses specifically on .NET Aspire configurations to provision and deploy SQL Server resources in Azure.
+For in-depth guidance on deploying .NET Aspire apps, visit the [Azure Container Apps deployment]() tutorial.

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]

 ## Create the sample solution